Group to focus on southwest Alaska's ferry service needs

-KETCHIKAN, Alaska — Members of a new group focused on the future of southeast Alaska's ferry service will focus on ways to sustain the system.
+KETCHIKAN, Alaska — A new group concerned about the possibility of diminished state ferry service in southeast Alaska will focus on ways to sustain the system.

-The Ketchikan Daily News reported Wednesday that members of the group based in Ketchikan attended a Rotary 2000 meeting where former Republican Gov. Frank Murkowski spoke Tuesday.
+Members of the group based in Ketchikan attended a Rotary 2000 meeting Tuesday, The Ketchikan Daily News reported Wednesday.

-Retired Ketchikan shipyard director Doug Ward says the group intends to focus on maintaining and improving the ferry service.
+The group intends to communicate with state officials about maintaining and improving the Alaska Marine Highway System, said retired Ketchikan shipyard director Doug Ward.
+He plans to meet with community and business leaders to find people committed to the process.

+"If we don't step in, it'll be like so many other transportation plans that happened in the past," he said.
+"We end up with a consultant's plan instead of a constituents' (plan.)"

 Information from: Ketchikan (Alaska) Daily News, http://www.ketchikandailynews.com